nicklutsko/nicklutsko.github.io/_posts/2018-10-10-Understanding-the-Regional-Pattern-of-Surface-Warming.md

 <h3>Reduced warming over the North Atlantic</h3>

 Reduced warming over the North Atlantic, or even a warming “hole”, is seen in observations as well as in simulations of future warming.
-There are a few different factors at play, and as far as I can tell the jury is still out on how much each of these contributes.
+There are a few different factors at play, and as far as I can tell the jury is still out on the exact contribution of each factor.

 First, the reduced warming is often said to be caused by a slow down of the AMOC.
 So less heat is transported northwards into the surface waters of the North Atlantic, which cool as a result.
 Melting of the Greenland ice sheet could also play a role, as the cold, fresh run-off flows into the North Atlantic (though since climate models have fixed ice sheets they can’t capture this effect).
-Similarly, changes in ocean circulation cause increased flow into the North Atlantic from the Arctic Ocean and from the Labrodor Sea, which also leads to cooling.
+Similarly, changes in ocean circulation cause increased flow of cold, fresh water into the North Atlantic from the Arctic Ocean and from the Labrodor Sea.
 Both of these effects also act to shut off the convection in the North Atlantic.
-This effectively moves heat upwards by bringing cold water down, and so reduced convection leads to further cooling of the North Atlantic, as well as to a slowdown of the AMOC.
+Since this convection effectively moves heat upwards by bringing cold water down, the reduced convection leads to further cooling of the North Atlantic and to a further slowdown of the AMOC.

 Some references:
 <ul>